 ……

 TGbe editor: Please change 35.14.6 as follows:

-35.14.6 Additional rules for group addressed frames in an EHT MU PPDU with RUs except Beacon frame
+35.14.6 Additional rules for group addressed frames in an EHT MU PPDU with the TXVECTOR parameter EHT_PPDU_TYPE not equal to 1 except Beacon frame (#17125)

-An EHT AP may include group addressed frames except the Beacon frames in an EHT MU PPDU with RUs subject to the rules defined in this subclause.
+An EHT AP may include group addressed frames except the Beacon frames in an EHT MU PPDU with the TXVECTOR parameter EHT_PPDU_TYPE not equal to 1 (#17125) subject to the rules defined in this subclause.

-An EHT AP that includes a group addressed frame in an EHT MU PPDU with RUs shall ensure that the frame is included in a broadcast RU in the EHT MU PPDU.
+An EHT AP that includes a group addressed frame in an EHT MU PPDU with the TXVECTOR parameter EHT_PPDU_TYPE not equal to 1(#17125) shall ensure that the frame is included in a broadcast RU in the EHT MU PPDU.
 The EHT AP shall additionally ensure that the following conditions are satisfied for the broadcast RU:

 ……